 JD Evening Program

 Loyola's Evening Program is among the most highly ranked part-time programs in the United States.
 The part-time program is geared toward working professionals or for students who find part-time program more conducive to their schedules.
-Scheduling becomes even more flexible in fall 2018, when evening students will have an on-campus class commitment of just three nights a week (instead of four) for the entire academic year.
+Evening students have on-campus class commitment of just three nights a week (instead of four) for the entire 1L academic year.
+In addition, we are now accepting the Graduate Record Examination (GRE) in lieu of the LSAT!

 Breadth and Depth